pipe-cd/pipecd/docs/content/en/blog/ci-cd-gap-fulfill-with-pipecd.md

 In this article, we shared the issues we encountered when using PipeCD in a highly complex project, how we solved them through the design and implementation of EventWatcher, and our next steps with deployment tracing.

 The deployment tracing feature is planned and will be implemented as soon as possible.
-It is expected to be released in Q2 of 2025.
+It is expected to be released around March 2025.
 The PipeCD project is an open-source project; anyone can participate in the development of the project, and we welcome any contributions from the community.

 If you have any questions or opinions, feel free to talk in [CNCF Slack](https://cloud-native.slack.com/) > #pipecd or [PipeCD Community Meeting](https://docs.google.com/document/d/1AtE0CQYbUV5wLfvAcl9mo9MyTCH52BuU7AngVUvE7vg/edit).